Draft.dev

 What tools do technical SEO specialists use?

 Essential tools include Screaming Frog for site crawling and audits, Google Search Console for indexation monitoring, Ahrefs or Semrush for backlink analysis, PageSpeed Insights for performance testing, and log file analyzers for understanding how search engines crawl your site.
+In 2026, specialists also use schema validation tools and AI Overview monitoring platforms to track content citation in AI-generated answers.

 Do I need a technical SEO specialist or can a developer handle it?